RonChits/Default-Probability/README.md

 - Gokwe----------901

 ## Methodology
-* Data analysis
+* Data analysis.
-  The method used for this problem was supervised learning labeling my features that my machine will learn on structured data to classify entries accordingly.
+  The approach used for this problem is "supervised learning", labeling features that machine will learn on structured data to classify entries accordingly.

 * Historical Loan applicants information.